Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Results and Discussions

 \subsection{Charge-dependent (CD) correlation functions}

-The charge-dependent two-particle number ($R_{2}^{\rm CD}$) and transverse-momentum ($P_{2}^{\rm CD}$) correlation functions for the selected $R_{\mathrm{T}}$ classes are shown in Figs.~\ref{fig:r2cd_RT4} and \ref{fig:p2cd_RT4}.
-By construction, the CD correlators isolate the difference between unlike-sign (US) and like-sign (LS) pairs, and are therefore primarily sensitive to conservation of electric charge, baryon number, and strangeness.
-They probe charge-pair production and balancing mechanisms in both pp and heavy-ion collisions.
-Within PYTHIA~8, $R_{2}^{\rm CD}$ provides direct sensitivity to the production of correlated quark–antiquark ($q\bar{q}$) pairs and their subsequent hadronization into charged particles.
+Figures~\ref{fig:r2cd_RT4} and \ref{fig:p2cd_RT4} show the charge-dependent two-particle number ($R_{2}^{\rm CD}$) and transverse-momentum ($P_{2}^{\rm CD}$) correlation functions for the selected $R_{\mathrm{T}}$ classes.
+By construction, the CD correlators isolate the difference between unlike-sign and like-sign pairs, rendering them primarily sensitive to local charge-balancing dynamics driven by conservation of electric charge, baryon number, and strangeness.
+Within the PYTHIA~8 framework, the CD correlators are therefore directly sensitive to the production of correlated charge-anticharge pairs in string fragmentation and their angular separation at hadronization.

 Both $R_{2}^{\rm CD}$ and $P_{2}^{\rm CD}$ exhibit a single, localized near-side peak centered at $(\Delta\eta,\Delta\varphi)=(0,0)$, while the away-side region remains largely structureless across all $R_{\rm T}$ classes.
-In contrast to the CI case, no significant long-range near-side component is observed at large $|\Delta\eta|$ in any $R_{\rm T}$ interval.
-This behavior indicates that charge balancing occurs predominantly over short ranges in phase space, consistent with local string fragmentation mechanisms implemented in PYTHIA 8.
-Although back-to-back jets can generate correlations over wide angular separations, charge conservation within each parton shower largely confines the balancing charge to the vicinity of its production point, resulting in a localized near-side structure.
-Further, as in the CI case, $P_{2}^{\rm CD}$ exhibits systematically narrower peaks than $R_{2}^{\rm CD}$, reflecting its explicit weighting by transverse-momentum fluctuations, which enhances contributions from more collimated, higher-$p_{\rm T}$ particle pairs.
-However, unlike $R_{2}^{\rm CI}$, neither $R_{2}^{\rm CD}$ nor $P_{2}^{\rm CD}$ develops a long-range near-side component at high $R_{\rm T}$.
+In contrast to the CI case, no significant long-range near-side component is observed at large $|\Delta\eta|$ in any $R_{\rm T}$ interval, indicating that charge balancing occurs predominantly over short pseudorapidity ranges, consistent with the local string fragmentation mechanism in PYTHIA~8.
+Although back-to-back jet production can generate particle-pair correlations over wide angular separations, charge conservation within individual parton showers largely confines the balancing charge to the vicinity of its production point, yielding the observed localized near-side structure.

+As observed for the CI correlators, $P_{2}^{\rm CD}$ exhibits systematically narrower peaks than $R_{2}^{\rm CD}$, reflecting its sensitivity to transverse-momentum fluctuations, which enhances contributions from more collimated, higher-$p_{\rm T}$ particle pairs.
+With increasing $R_{\rm T}$, both CD correlators display a gradual reduction in peak magnitude, consistent with a dilution of locally balanced charge pairs by uncorrelated soft particles from multiple partonic interactions.
+Notably, unlike the CI case, neither $R_{2}^{\rm CD}$ nor $P_{2}^{\rm CD}$ develops a long-range near-side component even in the highest $R_{\rm T}$ class.